fbm3334/WiFiSetupWizard_ESP32/Usage.md

 This document explains how to use the WiFi Setup Wizard to set up WiFi connections.
 For examples of incorporating the wizard into your program, look in the examples folder.

+The wizard supports open and WPA/WPA2 encrypted networks - WPA Enterprise and WEP are not supported (the former due to a lack of support within the ESP32 libraries and the latter due to security issues and lack of use in 2020).

 # Terminal emulation
 You will need to use a terminal emulation program in order to use the wizard.
 I use [CoolTerm](https://freeware.the-meiers.org), but other terminal emulation programs are available.
 In order to get the best experience, I recommend the following settings: